Grand Reopening

 Seattle Parks Foundation, in partnership with Seattle Parks and Recreation, has convened a cross section of residents, public agencies, businesses, property owners and community service providers to improve Westlake Park and reinvigorate Downtown Seattle’s community commons.
 This project has the opportunity to serve families, tourists, locals, businesses, and property owners by creating a more open gathering space, and providing needed amenities to encourage people to spend more time in the heart of the City.

-Seattle Parks Foundation and Seattle Parks and Recreation are working with Berger Partnership to rapidly advance the design process at Westlake Park.
-Our goal is to complete the project by Spring 2026.
+Seattle Parks Foundation and Seattle Parks and Recreation worked with Berger Partnership to rapidly advance the design process at Westlake Park.
+The project was completed in May 2026.

 Project Schedule